 The officers slapped the group members to make them move faster.
 After a short drive of around 15 minutes, the vehicle stopped at a spot near the Evros/Meric River where a road is very close to the river.
 He added that there were no trees around.

 At the river, there was no boat which the group could have taken back.
-The officers instead used their assault rifles to threaten the group and ordered them to cross the river by wading through the water.
+The officers instead used firearms to threaten the group and ordered them to cross the river by wading through the water.
 The respondent describes that the water level reached up to his neck.

-Once they reached the Turkish shore, the group encountered 10 Turkish soldiers in camouflage uniforms who told them which direction to walk to.
+Once they reached the Turkish shore, the group encountered 10 Turkish officers described as ‘soldiers’ in camouflage uniforms who told them which direction to walk to.
 They walked for around 2km and reached a road where they encountered a man with a car who took them to Ipsala.
 The drive lasted around 30min.